yazzy4/Pursuit-Core-iOS-Unit2-Assignment3/README.md

 - Implement a single player version that selects a word at random from a given list
 - For single player, allow the user to select a category from which a word will be chosen at random
-- Allow the user to select what images the hangman displays as
+- Allow the user to select what images the hangman game displays